spotify/threaddump-analyzer/README.md

   from each thread in the thread list to whatever synchronization thingie it is involved with.

+* Add a table of contents before the first section, making sure only the visible sections are in it.

 * In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.